knightsUCF/CarRacing/Log.md

+# Solution to Weird Not Spawning Terrain Bug

+Maybe out collider is going out of bounds when we turn sharply to one side.

 # Getting Collisions to Register

 Let's do an OnTriggerEnter, or OnCollision, on the player so we can recognize the AI car game object and decide when we lost the game by touching another car.